 Microsoft Teams is a Microsoft application that brings people together to work as a group.
 All members within the team will be able to have conversations, meetings, share and collaborate on files, and use apps together all in one place.
 Because it’s built on Office 365, familiar Office apps and services are integrated into Teams.

-It is essential that you follow the University’s User Policy for using Microsoft Teams.
+Teams is recognised as a useful tool to facilitate group work, deliver and record content and encourage socialisation.
+It is essential that you follow the University’s Usage Policy for using Microsoft Teams.

 You must make sure that you add another lecturer or manager to your Team as an owner.
 This video will show you how to do this.